icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/flow-control.md

 ## Connection data flow control

 Slic doesn't implement connection level flow control.
 Instead, it solely relies on the duplex transport for applying back pressure on the sender if the receiver can't process the incoming data fast enough.
-It's therefore important that the underlying duplex transport supports flow control.
+Therefore, the underlying duplex transport must support flow control.

 ## Stream data flow control

-Slic does however provide stream level flow control.
+Slic does provide stream level flow control.
 The sending of data on a stream must block if the peer can't read fast enough this data.
 Slic stream flow control is similar to [HTTP/2 stream flow control][http-stream-flow-control].

-The flow control window defines the amount of data the receiver is willing to accept.
+A flow control window defines the amount of data the receiver is willing to accept.
 A sender must stop sending data over the stream once the window is full.
 Sending more data is a protocol error.
-The sender should resume sending data only after receiving a [StreamWindowUpdate][stream-window-update].
+The sender can resume sending data only after receiving a [StreamWindowUpdate][stream-window-update] frame.

 The StreamWindowUpdate frame carries the amount of additional data the receiver is willing to accept.
-It can be sent anytime.
+It can be sent anytime to increase the stream window size.

 The initial window size is specified by the [InitialStreamWindowSize][connection-parameters] parameter exchanged on connection establishment.